Back to Nanoleaf Guides

 Update Firmware First

-Before attempting to add to HomeKit, ensure your Nanoleaf Elements have the latest firmware.
+Before attempting to add to HomeKit, make sure your Nanoleaf Elements have the latest firmware.
 Open the Nanoleaf app, select your Elements, go to settings, and check for updates.
 Apply any available updates.
 Older firmware versions may have HomeKit bugs that prevent proper pairing.

 2